telavivmakers/geek_code/README.md

 To start a code, a geek must declare himself or herself to be a geek.
 To do this, we start the code with a "G" to denote "GEEK", followed by one or two letters to denote the geek's occupation or field of study.
 Multi-talented geeks with more than one vocational training should denote their myriad of talents with a slash between each vocation (example: GCS/MU/TW).

 ```
+GAI		=	Geek of Artificial Intelligence
+GBIO	=	Geek of Biomedical Engineering
 GB 	= Geek of Business
 GC 	= Geek of Classics
 GCA 	= Geek of Commercial Arts